100 Notable alumni of

 -

-Ajmal Masroor is a Bangladeshi-born British imam, broadcaster and politician.
-He is well known for being a television presenter on political discussions and on Muslim channels.
+Ajmal Masroor is a Bangladeshi-born British imam, broadcaster and political activist.
+He is known for being a television presenter on political discussions and on Muslim channels.

 -